Jwan622/grad_school_math/grad_school_math/stats_and_prob_course/chap4/assignment.md

 15. "The Rockwell hardness of a metal is determined by impressing a hardened point into the surface of the metal and then measuring the depth of penetration of the point.
 Suppose the Rockwell hardness of a particular alloy is normally distributed with mean 70 and standard deviation 3.
 (Rockwell hardness is measured on a continuous scale.)
 If the acceptable range is between 67 and 75 and the hardness of each of ten randomly selected specimens is independently determined, what is the expected number of acceptable specimens among the ten?
 Compute to at least three decimal places."

 work:
+so mean = 70
+std dev = 3

 To find the expected number of acceptable specimens, we first need to find the probability of a specimen being acceptable.
 An acceptable specimen has a Rockwell hardness between 67 and 75.

 First, let's find the z-scores for the given hardness values (67 and 75) using the standard normal distribution:

 For 67: z1 = (X - μ) / σ z1 = (67 - 70) / 3
 so  z1 ≈ -1
 For 75: z2 = (X - μ) / σ z2 = (75 - 70) / 3
 so z2 ≈ 1.67

-Now, we can find the probability using a standard normal table or calculator:P(67 <= X <= 75) = P(-1 <= Z <= 1.67)
+Now, we can find the probability using a standard normal table or calculator:P(67 <= X <= 75) = P(-1 <= Z <= 1.67) =
 P(67 <= X <= 75) =
 P(Z <= 1.67) - P(Z <= -1)
+using z table
 P(67 <= X <= 75) ≈ 0.9525 - 0.1587
 P(67 <= X <= 75) ≈ 0.7938

 Now, let's find the expected number of acceptable specimens.
 Since the hardness of each of ten randomly selected specimens is independently determined, we can multiply the probability of a specimen being acceptable by the number of specimens (10) to find the expected number of acceptable specimens:
 Expected number of acceptable specimens = Number of specimens * Probability of a specimen being acceptable Expected number of acceptable specimens = 10 * 0.7938